ParisaKarimi2023/Tic-Tac-Toe-Game/README.md

 #### Players take turns placing their marks.

-#### The first player to align three marks horizontally, vertically, or diagonally wins.
+#### The first player to align three marks horizontally, vertically, or diagonally wins .
 ------------------------------------------
 ## 5. Technologies Used

-#### If all cells are filled without a winner, the game ends in a draw.
+#### If all cells are filled without a winner, the game ends in a draw .
-#### The following technologies were used in this project:
+#### The following technologies were used in this project :
 <ul>
 <li>Programming Language: Python</li>
 <li>Libraries/Frameworks:</li>